SSTGroup/Source-detection-in-colored-noise/README.md

 # References

-[1] A. Eguizabal, C. Lameiro, P. J. Schreier and T. Hasija, “Detecting the number of sources impinging upon an array in the presence of colored noise,” submitted to IEEE Signal Processing Letters

-[2] A. Eguizabal, P. J. Schreier and D. Ramírez, “Model-order selection in statistical shape models,” in Proc. of the IEEE International Workshop on Machine Learning for Signal Processing (MLSP), September 2018, https://arxiv.org/abs/1808.00309
+[1] A. Eguizabal, P. J. Schreier and D. Ramírez, “Model-order selection in statistical shape models,” in Proc. of the IEEE International Workshop on Machine Learning for Signal Processing (MLSP), September 2018, https://arxiv.org/abs/1808.00309